-This was the 13th time that the respondent went on game.
-He describes that, after seven days of walking through forested areas in freezing cold weather, Croatian police officers apprehended the transit group of eleven people, all from Pakistan, on the 10th of March.
-When the police detected them they were walking through a forest close to some lonely houses.
+This was the 13th time that the respondent tried to cross the border.
+He describes that, after seven days of walking through forested areas in freezing cold weather, Croatian officers that he recalls to belong to the police, apprehended the transit group of eleven people, all from Pakistan, on 10th March.
+When the officers detected them, they were walking through a forest close to some lonely houses.

-The first question the police asked them was if they were Muslims.
-After the respondent confirmed, the authorities told them:
+The first question the authorities asked them was if they were Muslims.
+After the respondent confirmed, they told them:

 “We don’t like Muslims”

 The same officer then struck the respondent.
-After that, the authorities ordered the group to move closer to the main road, allegedly, so that everybody that was passing by could see what was happening.
+After that, the authorities ordered the group to move closer to the main road, according to the respondent, so that everybody that was passing by could see what was happening.
 The authorities told them to wait in a line and undress.
 The men were standing only in their underwear, although it being nighttime and extremely cold outside.
 Moreover, the authorities ordered the men to hand over all their money and their belongings.
 However, when some of the group members refused to obey they were struck in reaction to that.
-The police took 120 euros, the phone, power banks, lighter, along with all the other things he was carrying in his backpack from the respondent.
+The police took 120 euro, phone, power bank, lighter, along with all the other things in his backpack from the respondent.

 “They took everything from me and my companions.”